-The test participants' qualitative comments were analysed using an open coding approach.
-One researcher defined concept categories and a second researcher then mapped the comments to the defined categories (Table 1).
+The test participants' qualitative comments were analysed using an open coding approach based on the underlying concepts and their properties (Table 1).

 The paper poster (A) received many positive comments regarding its availability i.e. that it did not require any special technology to view it.
 In this respect a participant commented: "This [paper poster] doesn't require a separate device to read the information and doesn't need any power.
 Posters are clear and easily accessible" (#14).